Neocolonialism: China

 The People's Republic of China has built increasingly strong ties with some African, Asian, European and Latin American nations which has led to accusations of colonialism, As of August 2007, an estimated 750,000 Chinese nationals were working or living for extended periods in Africa.
 In the 1980s and 90s, China continued to purchase natural resources—petroleum and minerals—from Africa to fuel the Chinese economy and to finance international business enterprises.
 In 2006, trade had increased to $50 billion expanding to $500 billion by 2016.

 In Africa, China has loaned $95.5 billion to various countries between 2000 and 2015, the majority being spent on power generation and infrastructure.
 Cases in which this has ended with China acquiring foreign land have led to accusations of "debt-trap diplomacy".
 Other analysts say that China's activities "are goodwill for later investment opportunities or an effort to stockpile international support for contentious political issues".

-In 2018, Malaysian Prime Minister Mahathir Mohamad cancelled two China-funded projects.
-He also talked about fears of Malaysia becoming "indebted" and of a "new version of colonialism".
+In 2018, during a visit to Beijing, Malaysian Prime Minister Mahathir Mohamad cancelled two China-funded projects, while also talking about fears of Malaysia becoming "indebted" and of a "new version of colonialism".
 He later clarified that he did not refer to the Belt and Road Initiative or China with this.

 According to Mark Langan in 2017, China, Western actors, and other emerging powers pursue their own interests at the expense of African interests.
 Western actors depict China as a threat to Africa, while depicting European and American involvement in Africa as being virtuous.